-Statutory rape (aka sex involving a minor below the age of consent in Florida) is a serious felony criminal charge which can result in penalties of up to life in prison if convicted.
-Further, statutory rape allegations carry a stigma that can have devastating consequences for your future aspirations, your career, and your standing within the community—to name just a few.
-If you’ve been charged with statutory rape, it is imperative that you speak with an experienced criminal attorney as soon as possible.
+Statutory rape (aka sex involving a minor below the age of consent in Florida) is a serious felony criminal charge which (if convicted) can result in penalties of up to life in prison.
+Further, the stigma of statutory rape allegations can jeopardize your future aspirations, your career, and your reputation.
+If you are facing statutory rape charges, it is imperative that you speak with an attorney as soon as possible.

-In general, statutory rape refers to sexual relations between a minor (someone under the age of consent in florida) and an adult (someone over the age of 18).
+Statutory rape refers to sexual relations between a minor (someone under the age of consent in Florida) and an adult (someone over the age of 18).
 The rationale behind the law is that minors are incapable of consenting to sexual relations.
 In fact, the law presumes that sexual activities involving minors are inherently coercive.

 Florida does have a “close-in-age” exemption.
 To prevent young lovers from being unjustly prosecuted for statutory rape, the law in Florida provides an exception allowing certain minors to have sexual relations with adults—provided they are relatively close in age.
 Under this exemption, minors aged 16 or 17 can lawfully engage in consensual sexual relations with adults who are under the age of 24.

 A few key takeaways regarding the law:

 To summarize everything above, if the defendant is over the age of 24, he cannot (under any circumstances) have sex with a minor that is less than 18 years of age.
 If the defendant is younger than 24, he or she can lawfully engage in sexual activity with a minor aged 16 or 17—provided the sexual activity was consensual.
 But remember, if the minor is younger than 16, there are no exemptions, and it is illegal no matter how young (or old) the defendant is.

 |Under 16||Any Age||-Illegal-|